FelixVelasquez1025/Grover-Algorithm/README.md

 python grover_algorithm.py

 Script Details
 Define the Oracle: Modify the oracle to mark the desired target state.
-By default, it marks the state |11...1>.
 Circuit Initialization: Applies Hadamard gates to create a superposition state.
 Grover's Diffusion Operator: Iteratively amplifies the target state's amplitude.
 Measurement and Simulation: Runs the circuit on a simulator and outputs the measurement results, highlighting the solution state.